RiS3-Lab/p2im-unit_tests/README.md

 2. Untar the downloaded file by `tar xjf *.tar.bz2`.
 3. Add `bin/` directory extracted into your `$PATH` environment variable.
 4. Test if the toolchain is added to `$PATH` successfully by `which arm-none-eabi-gcc`.

+Besides, there are test case specific README, such as [RIOT/TIMER/README.md](RIOT/TIMER/README.md).
+Please don't forget to check them out.

 ## Errata